patrickcmserrano/portfolio-blog/static/posts/01immutability.en.md

 Here, `conj` creates a new vector with `4` added, while `my-vector` stays `[1 2 3]`.

 #### **Persistent Data Structures**
-- **Definition**: Clojure’s data structures are *persistent*, meaning they preserve previous versions of themselves when modified, using structural sharing to do so efficiently.
+- **Definition**: Clojure's data structures are *persistent*, meaning they preserve previous versions of themselves when modified, using structural sharing to do so efficiently.
 - **Structural Sharing**: Instead of copying the entire data structure, persistent data structures share unchanged parts between versions, minimizing memory usage and improving performance.
 - **Key Data Structures**:
     - **Lists**: Singly-linked, immutable lists (e.g., `(1 2 3)`).